Manaslu Circuit with Tsum trek

 Teahouse lodge

-From Bimthang the trail drops to a glacial stream and these are the headwaters of the Dudh Khola.
-We cross a wooden bridge and descend into pine and rhododendron forest to Hompuk at 3,430m.
-The trail improves as it descends to a fork in the river and then follows the river at 3,030m.
-Not far from here you reach Karche's fenced fields.
+From Bimthang we descend to a glacial stream and these are the headwaters of the Dudh Khola river.
+We cross a bridge and descend into pine and rhododendron forest to Hompuk at 3,430m.
+The path improves as it descends to a fork in the river and then follows the river at 3,030m.
+Soon after we reach the fenced fields of Karche.
 We cross a landslide before making a steep climb to a ridge decorated with prayer flags.
 We make a descent to the river bank at Gho.
+We continue through fields and intermittent stands of rhododendron and oak.
+We arrive at the large Gurung village of Tilje in the Annapurna Conservation Area.

 Breakfast and Lunch